gurinaekaterina/TITask/README.md

 This project requires `uv`.
 `uv` is a fast Python package manager.
-- If you prefer not to use uv, you can use plain pip in a virtual environment:
+- If you prefer not to use `uv`, you can use plain `pip` in a virtual environment:

 ```
 python -m venv .venv